Coronavirus - Important Information for Prospective Students

 The coronavirus pandemic has had wide-reaching consequences for university operations and new student applicants.
 Unfortunately, some consequences have yet to conclude and some decisions must still be made.
 As a result, we will be continually updating this page as new information becomes available.

-The information below refers to the application phase for winter semester 2020-2021.
+The information below refers to the application phase for summer semester 2022.

 You can read further general information about COVID 19 here and here in all languages.